Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 • Wildcard SAN: *.shop.yourwebsite2.com

-With this CSR, you can secure two websites, all their first-level subdomains, and five sets of second-level subdomains using a single Multi-Domain Wildcard SSL certificate.
+With this CSR, you can secure two websites, all their first-level subdomains, and five second-level subdomains using a single Multi-Domain Wildcard SSL certificate.

-Note: The certificate will not provide coverage for two subdomain levels of mail.yourwebsite.com.
+Note: The certificate will not cover two subdomain levels of mail.yourwebsite.com.
 To cover two levels, a separate Wildcard SSL certificate would be required.
 However, this Wildcard SSL certificate would cover any new directories added under mail.yourwebsite.com.

 A Certificate Authority issues a multi-domain certificate based on the domain names listed in the SAN field of the certificate.
 The placeholder, represented by an asterisk, can only replace one field in the domain name submitted to the Certificate Authority (CA).
 Including too many variables in the certificate would decrease its security and reliability.

 Moreover, it can put a risk to your internal security.
-For instance, if someone with access to the private key and certificate sets up a subdomain website that is covered by the SSL, it could compromise the internal security of the organization.
+For instance, if someone with access to the private key and certificate sets up a subdomain website that the SSL covers, it could compromise the internal security of the organization.

 Ending Words